Ben Mee

-Benjamin Thomas Mee (born 21 September 1989) is an English professional footballer who plays as a centre-back for club Sheffield United.
+Benjamin Thomas Mee (born 21 September 1989) is an English former professional footballer who played as a centre-back.
+He joined Sky Sports as a guest pundit during the 2025–26 Premier League season.

 Starting his career with Manchester City, Mee only played one League Cup match before being loaned out to Leicester City and Burnley, joining the latter on a permanent basis in January 2012.
 He has made over 300 appearances for them since then.
 He has also featured for the England youth teams from under-19 to under-21 level.

 Club career

 Manchester City

 Mee was born in Sale, Greater Manchester.
 He came through Manchester City's academy and signed his first professional contract with the club in September 2007.
 He captained the City team that won the 2007–08 FA Youth Cup.
 In February 2009, he signed a new two-year contract that would keep him at City until July 2011.

 Mee was given his first real test of first-team experience when he was taken on City's US tour in the summer of 2010, with club manager Roberto Mancini expressing that he wanted to blood his youth players and have a chance to see what they could do at a higher level than reserve fixtures.
 Mee made up two appearances, against the Portland Timbers and New York Red Bulls.

 After being given number 58 shirt, Mee followed up his tour appearances with a starting line-up appearance in the League Cup against West Bromwich Albion on 22 September 2010 in a 2–1 away loss.
 Alongside Mee making his debut, Javan Vidal and John Guidetti were given their first competitive appearances for the club in a match where three of the four players in the defensive line were young Elite Development Squad players and a full six of the starting line-up were aged 21 or younger and had come through the club's academy system.